Known as PX6 or RK3399

 - 1 Core Group

-We are seeing support for USB3.0 in the later processors like the PX6.
-Expect android headunits to be supporting USB3 and USB3OTG as these next generation processors become more widely used.
+We see support for USB 3.0 in the later processors like the PX6.
+Expect Android headunits to support USB3 and USB3OTG as these following-generation processors become more widely used.

-The PX6 processor for an android head unit is a breath of fresh air.
-No more is there any need to re-purpose the phone chips to run an android headunit.
-They are getting dedicated processing power.
-The hexacorePX6 is seen as the successor the quadcore powered PX5.
-Many of the PX5 android headunits have been upgraded to PX6 power and speed.
-This took very little work to make the upgrade for manufacturers and as soon as the PX5 units stocks were dry, identical looking PX6 units stepped in.
+The PX6 processor for an Android head unit is a breath of fresh air.
+There is no need to re-purpose the phone chips to run an Android headunit, and they are getting dedicated processing power.
+The hexacorePX6 is seen as the successor to the quad-core powered PX5.
+Many PX5 Android headunits have been upgraded to PX6 power and speed.
+This took very little work to make the upgrade for manufacturers, and as soon as the PX5 units stocks were dry, identical-looking PX6 units stepped in.

-The new PX6 processor also accelerated the rise in popularity of the quick to boot and fun to use single DIN with a 10.1″ screen android head unit.
-This very popular format is a winner for many android headunit users due to its large screen, universal single DIN fitting and super quick processor.
+The new PX6 processor also accelerated the popularity of the quick-to-boot and fun-to-use single DIN with a 10.1″ screen Android head unit.
+This prevalent format is a winner for many Android headunit users due to its large screen, universal single DIN fitting, and super quick processor.